Skip Global navigation and goto content

 The building in New Smyrna was the result of a dream of the Southeast Visiting Nurses Association.
 The money was raised through private donations, auctions and other fund raising projects.
 The Visiting Nurses Association donated a mobile health unit to provide care to those in need.

-1983 - as a result of the establishment of a number of both profit and non-profit home health agencies, there was a decline in the need for Home Health Care.
+As a result of the establishment of a number of both profit and non-profit home health agencies, there was a decline in the need for home health care.

 Dr. William Cox